James Chadwick: Tube Alloys and the MAUD Report

 In Germany, Otto Hahn and Fritz Strassmann bombarded uranium with neutrons, and noted that barium, a lighter element, was among the products produced.
 Hitherto, only the same or heavier elements had been produced by the process.
 In January 1939, Meitner and her nephew Otto Frisch astounded the physics community with a paper that explained this result.
 They theorised that uranium atoms bombarded with neutrons can break into two roughly equal fragments, a process they called fission.
 They calculated that this would result in the release of about 200 MeV, implying an energy release orders of magnitude greater than chemical reactions, and Frisch confirmed their theory experimentally.
 It was soon noted by Hahn that if neutrons were released during fission, then a chain reaction was possible.
-French scientists, Pierre Joliot, Hans von Halban and Lew Kowarski, soon verified that more than one neutron was indeed emitted per fission.
-In a paper co-authored with the American physicist John Wheeler, Bohr theorised that fission was more likely to occur in the uranium-235 isotope, which made up only 0.7 percent of natural uranium.
+French scientists Pierre Joliot, Hans von Halban, and Lew Kowarski soon verified that more than one neutron was indeed emitted per fission.
+In a paper co-authored with the American physicist John Wheeler, Bohr theorised that fission was more likely to occur in the uranium-235 isotope, which made up only 0.7 per cent of natural uranium.

 Chadwick did not believe that there was any likelihood of another war with Germany in 1939, and took his family for a holiday on a remote lake in northern Sweden.
 The news of the outbreak of the Second World War therefore came as a shock.
 Determined not to spend another war in an internment camp, Chadwick made his way to Stockholm as fast as he could, but when he arrived there with his family, he found that all air traffic between Stockholm and London had been suspended.
 They made their way back to England on a tramp steamer.
-When he reached Liverpool, Chadwick found Joseph Rotblat, a Polish post-doctoral fellow who had come to work with the cyclotron, was now destitute, as he was cut off from funds from Poland.
+When he reached Liverpool, Chadwick found Joseph Rotblat, a Polish postdoctoral fellow who had come to work with the cyclotron, was now destitute, as he was cut off from funds from Poland.
 Chadwick promptly hired Rotblat as a lecturer, despite his poor grasp of English.

-In October 1939, Chadwick received a letter from Sir Edward Appleton, the Secretary of the Department of Scientific and Industrial Research, asking for his opinion on the feasibility of an atom bomb.
+In October 1939, Chadwick received a letter from Edward Appleton, the Secretary of the Department of Scientific and Industrial Research, asking for his opinion on the feasibility of an atomic bomb.
 Chadwick responded cautiously.
 He did not dismiss the possibility, but carefully went over the many theoretical and practical difficulties involved.
 Chadwick decided to investigate the properties of uranium oxide further with Rotblat.
 In March 1940, Otto Frisch and Rudolf Peierls at the University of Birmingham re-examined the theoretical issues involved in a paper that became known as the Frisch–Peierls memorandum.
 Instead of looking at unenriched uranium oxide, they considered what would happen to a sphere of pure uranium-235, and found that not only could a chain reaction occur, but that it might require as little as 1 kg of uranium-235, and unleash the energy of tons of dynamite.